 To see this subroutine in the context of the full VCL flow, see using VCL.

-The solution recipe Support caching of OPTIONS requests is a good example of the
+The code example Support caching of OPTIONS requests is a good example of the

 vcl_hash subroutine in use: